mimersql/MimerPy/doc/mimerpy.rst

 .. method:: Connection.autocommit(bool)

   This method is used to turn on or off the auto-commit feature on the connection.
-By using this method, from this point onward changes are automatically committed.
+When `autocommit(True)` is called, all statements from this point onward are automatically committed.

   Turns on auto-commit feature if boolean value ``True`` and turns it off if ``False``.

 ..
-Warning:: If :meth:`~autocommit` is called, all changes that have
+Warning:: If `autocommit(True)` is called, all changes that have
             not yet been committed during the current transaction are rolled back and the auto-commit feature is later turned on.
-To prevent this, either set '*autocommit*' = ``True`` when opening a connection or use method :meth:`~commit` before using :meth:`~autocommit`.
+To prevent this, either set '*autocommit*' = ``True`` when opening a connection or use method :meth:`~commit` before setting autocommit to True.

 .. attribute:: Connection.messages